 The school sets homework as appropriate.
 Parents are encouraged to read with their children in all year groups.
 The school expects students to spend the following times on homework.
-We also operate a Support Club daily between 3.45pm and 645pm.

 Homework allocations are as follows:

 - Year 7: 60 minutes a day

 - Year 8 and 9: 75minutes per day Year

 - 10 and above: 90+ minutes a day